-- > the duration of our charters; - > our decisions relating to vessel acquisitions and disposals; - > the amount of time that we spend positioning our vessels; - > the amount of time that our vessels spend in drydock undergoing repairs; - > maintenance and upgrade work; - > the age, condition and specifications of our vessels; - > levels of supply and demand in the dry bulk shipping industry; and - > other factors affecting spot market charter rates for dry bulk carriers.
+- > the duration of our charters; - > our decisions relating to vessel acquisitions and disposals; - > the amount of time that we spend positioning our vessels;

+- > the amount of time that our vessels spend in drydock undergoing repairs; - > maintenance and upgrade work; - > the age, condition and specifications of our vessels; - > levels of supply and demand in the dry bulk shipping industry; and - > other factors affecting spot market charter rates for dry bulk carriers.

 Vessels operating on time charters for a certain period of time provide more predictable cash flows over that period of time, but can yield lower profit margins than vessels operating in the spot charter market during periods characterized by favorable market conditions.
 Vessels operating in the spot charter market generate revenues that are less predictable but may enable their owners to capture increased profit margins during periods of improvements in charter rates although their owners would be exposed to the risk of declining charter rates, which may have a materially adverse impact on financial performance.
 As we employ vessels on period charters, future spot charter rates may be higher or lower than the rates at which we have employed our vessels on period charters.
-Currently, all vessels in our fleet are employed on time charters.
+Currently, all vessels in our fleet are employed on time charters, unless they are on drydock.
 Our time charter agreements subject us to counterparty risk.
 In depressed market conditions, charterers may seek to renegotiate the terms of their existing charter parties or avoid their obligations under those contracts.
 Should a counterparty fail to honor their obligations under agreements with us, we could sustain significant losses which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
-Since 2009, our revenues decreased due to the decrease in the charter rates, with the exception of 2010 when Diana Containerships was consolidated to our financial statements.
-For 2014, we expect our revenues to remain at current levels, or increase due to the enlargement of our fleet, if rates remain at current levels.
+Since 2010, our revenues have decreased due to the decrease in the charter rates.
+In 2014 charter rates continued to decline; however revenue increased due to the enlargement of our fleet.
+For 2015, we expect our revenues to remain at current levels, or decrease due to further decreases in charter rates.